Nobunaga's Ambition: Awakening

 Few strategy games have the sheer legacy and weight of the Nobunaga's Ambition series.
-Much like the famed warlord, Bandai Namco set their sights on the heavens above in honor of the celebration of Nobunaga's Ambition's 40th Anniversary with Nobunaga's Ambition: Awakening.
+Much like the famed warlord, Tecmo KOEI set their sights on the heavens above in honor of the celebration of Nobunaga's Ambition's 40th Anniversary with Nobunaga's Ambition: Awakening.
 It's a big game for a big number—so, how does it stack up?

 Well, if you're new to strategy games in general, expect no mercy.
 Nobunaga's Ambition offers a ton of strategic depth but doesn't do the best job introducing you to its many facets.
 Oh, sure, there's a tutorial mode, but it tends to gloss over the many mechanics in-game without really explaining the context behind them.
 Nobunaga's Ambition has a ton of mechanics to learn—there is no elegant way to introduce someone to its intricacies without forcing them to sit through and read an entire epic.
 Much of my experience playing Nobunaga's Ambition involved reading instructions from my tutorial mentor, then trying to figure things out on my own.